iampawan/GDG-DevFest-App/README.md

 If you try to build the project straight away, you'll get an error complaining that a `key.properties` file is missing and Exit code 1 from: /GDG-DevFest-App-master/android/gradlew app:properties:.
 To resolve that,

-1. Open r\GDG-DevFest-App-master\android\app\build.gradle file and comment following lines-
+1. Open [GDG-DevFest-App-master\android\app\build.gradle](https://github.com/iampawan/GDG-DevFest-App/blob/master/android/app/build.gradle) file and comment following lines-

     ```
     //keystoreProperties.load(new FileInputStream(keystorePropertiesFile))